Your Ultimate Guide To How Pet Insurance Works

 Dog insurance tends to be more expensive than a policy for a cat, and some breeds will cost more than others.
 Your pet’s age and where you live can have an impact on the cost of pet insurance too, so the best thing to do is shop around and compare pet insurance quotes from several different insurance companies

-Don’t forget that you can customize your pet insurance plan by adjusting your co-insurance, annual deductible, and annual limits to customize insurance coverage to give your pet the care they need.
+Don’t forget that you can customize your pet insurance plan by adjusting your co-insurance, annual deductible, and annual limits to customize insurance coverage to give your pet the care they need (and to help lower your monthly premium).

 How do pet insurance claims work with my vet?